 In September 2019, Seven Directions released An Environmental Scan of Tribal Opioid Overdose Prevention Responses: Community-Based Strategies and Public Health Data Infrastructure to serve as a vehicle for sharing promising practices in AI/AN communities.
 The report highlighted existing practices that could be incorporated into opioid misuse prevention and treatment strategies.
 “Tribes have been the leaders [in opioid prevention and treatment], but their cultural practices, strategies, and approaches aren’t always available in the literature,” says Seven Directions Director Dr. Myra Parker.
 “This report showcases the work of the Tribes who have developed comprehensive, community-centered approaches to address opioid use disorder and prevent deaths from opioid overdose.
 At Seven Directions, we help gather and share this information with others to make it more widely known and help support other tribes who might be interested in reviewing and revising their practices in this area.”

-Seven Directions’ latest report, Models of Tribal Promising Practices: Tribal Opioid Overdose Prevention Care Coordination and Data Systems, which will be released later this month, builds on this original work by taking a deeper look into four models of Tribal Promising Practices as well as the broader frameworks from which these models derive.
+Seven Directions’ latest report, Models of Tribal Promising Practices: Tribal Opioid Overdose Prevention Care Coordination and Data Systems, which was released in early November 2020, builds on this original work by taking a deeper look into four models of Tribal Promising Practices as well as the broader frameworks from which these models derive.
 These Tribal Promising Practices were developed using an Indigenous lens to meet the needs of AI/AN individuals, families, and tribal and urban Indian communities.

 The new report also expands upon the traditional definition of care coordination to include AI/AN contexts.
 Care coordination is traditionally defined by the Substance Abuse and Mental Health Services Administration (SAMHSA) as “the deliberate organization of patient care activities between two or more participants (including the patient) involved in a patient’s care to facilitate the appropriate delivery.”
 The Tribal Promising Practices report offers a definition of care coordination that “includes designing a culturally-responsive continuum of care where Indigenous values incorporate cultural strengths, honor tribal sovereignty, and offer key support to community members seeking treatment for opioid use disorder (OUD) and opioid overdose.”
 Through a literature review and a series of key informant interviews, ten tribal practice themes were identified, which fall into three care coordination domains: